jackmcarthur/bgw_quick_start/README.md

 #### Molecules/isolated systems
 * Molecules are somewhat special even among low dimensional systems.
 Use the `cell_box_truncation` flag for the Coulomb interaction, and there is no need for a `WFNq` file in the calculation, only the `WFN` file with k-point $k=(0,0,0)$.
-* Molecules often require many thousands of unoccupied bands to converge the GW quasiparticle energies.
+* Molecules often require thousands of unoccupied bands to converge the GW quasiparticle energies.
 Parabands (with stochastic pseudobands) is extra-strongly recommended to accelerate the calculations in these cases.
 * It is known that QP energies of molecules are more likely to benefit from full-frequency GW calculations (`frequency_dependence 2`), and absorption spectra are also more likely to benefit from non-Tamm Dancoff Approximation BSE calculations (`extended_kernel` in `kernel.inp` and `full_bse` in `absorption.inp`).
 Consult the literature to make an informed choice.
 * Look at the benzene tutorial example to learn how to correct the DFT eigenvalues for the vacuum level.
 This involves the flag `avgpot [float]`.